-To sum up, 18 (Divisions of matter) + 1 (Consciousness) + 52 (Mental properties) = 71.
+To sum up, 18 (Divisions of matter)-1 (Consciousness)-52 (Mental properties) = 71.

-Earth, rocks, seas, rivers, trees, etc., are included in Sankhāra as they are conditioned by heat, etc., though not by Kamma.
+Earth, rocks, seas, rivers, trees, etc., are included in Sankhāra as they are conditioned by heat, etc., thought not by Kamma.

 The second field of knowledge is Vikāra.
 It is a kind of peculiar distinct condition of the aforesaid eighteen divisions of matter.